 Congratulations, your offer has been accepted!
 Now it’s time for about forty-five days of fun before the keys are in your hand.

-Closing on a home in Hawaii is a unique process that involves escrow, termite inspections, and more.
+Closing on a home in Hawaii is a unique process that involves escrow, termite inspections, closing costs, and more.

 Here is a sample timeline that explains general dates in the escrow process: